ibm-cloud-docs/Cloudant/migration/create-migrate-enterprise.md

    For more information, see the [Getting started](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant) tutorial.

-## Step 3.
-Find out whether your application is ready for {{site.data.keyword.cloudant_short_notm}}
+## Find out whether your application is ready for {{site.data.keyword.cloudant_short_notm}}
 {: #step-3-find-out-whether-your-application-is-ready-for-ibm-cloudant}
+{: step}

 1. Revisit your application’s usage of {{site.data.keyword.cloudant_short_notm}} to make sure it is ready to handle the capacity limits of the Standard plan.
    For more information, see [how the {{site.data.keyword.cloudant_short_notm}} API works](/docs/Cloudant?topic=Cloudant-ibm-cloud-public#provisioned-throughput-capacity).
 2. Verify that your application can handle a `429: too many requests` HTTP response.

 The following table provides more information about these HTTP responses:

 | HTTP response | Issue |